hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 _When performance is a concern, better to use `nil` as a default value._

 ## Method name

 In Objective-C the method name acts as the external name of the first parameter because said first parameter doesn't have an external name.
 This is why the Objective-C version of our function is called `fetchImageWithSuccess`.

-_There's no reason to mantain this style in Swift_ other than compatibility with Objective-C. In fact,  doing so would decrease clarity if we apply the previous two improvements.
+_There's no reason to mantain this style in Swift_ other than compatibility with Objective-C. In fact, doing so would decrease clarity if we apply the previous two recommendations.
 See for yourself:

 ```swift
 fetchImageWithFailure(success: { image in